Key Takeaways

 5. Ensure Timely Reporting and Resolution of Room Maintenance Issues

 Establish clear communication channels to convey and address maintenance issues.
-Train your employees on how to tackle maintenance issues, which includes documenting the problem, prioritizing it based on urgency, knowing whom to communicate it to, and ensuring its timely resolution.
+Train your employees on how to tackle maintenance issues, which include documenting the problem, prioritizing it based on urgency, knowing whom to communicate it to, and ensuring its timely resolution.

 Implement a housekeeping app like GoAudits.
 It allows your staff to perform regular maintenance checks, note down issues, attach photos, notify designated maintenance personnel, and generate and share instant maintenance reports with all the stakeholders.